 We’re way past the point where having a website was enough.
 Now, consumers can research, compare options, and make their decision in a few minutes, and if they don’t like what they see, they’ll go somewhere else.
 Not having a website is bad but having a botched one is just as bad.

-A business’ website needs to be relevant to the business itself and relevant to their customers.
+Website design needs to be relevant to the business itself and relevant to their customers.
 Let’s go over a few things SMB’s need to focus on to improve their website.

 Design and Content